 Sunday night, I began re-watching The Black Cauldron on Disney+.
-Within the first quarter-hour, Taryn talks about how he wants to be the greatest warrior Prydain has ever known, to become their champion, and then he’s assigned the task of keeping Henwen the seer pig safe.
-His purpose is clearly laid out before him and then his actions the rest of the movie are defined by and stem from that calling.
+Within the first quarter-hour, Taryn talks about how he wants to be the greatest warrior Prydain has ever known.
+To become their champion, and then he’s assigned the task of keeping Henwen the seer pig safe.
+His purpose is clearly laid out before him.
+Then his actions the rest of the movie are defined by and stem from that calling.

 I guess I’ve had this mindset (possibly from Disney but also from reading books) that one day, a quest would be thrust upon me and I would know without a doubt that it was my purpose to overcome the challenge or defeat the villain or complete the adventure.

-This morning, I was doing my daily Tarot reading and drew the Five of Fire, for which my companion book includes as part of the meaning description the phrase, “rise up as a true champion” and “rise above frustration with a level head, leading by example.”
+This morning, I was doing my daily Tarot reading and drew the Five of Fire.
+My companion book includes as part of the meaning description the phrase, “rise up as a true champion” and “rise above frustration with a level head, leading by example.”

 I’ve been very frustrated with my (seemingly sole) superpower of self-sabotage lately.
 Even when I think I’m starting to feel like I’m living into a greater purpose in this world, I eventually talk myself out of the initial excitement or energy or motivation by not taking the steps or actions towards my dreams and instead always saying, “What’s the point?”